Care for Dental Sealants

-By forming a thin covering over the pits and fissures of the tooth, sealats keep out plaque and food, thus decreasing the risk of decay.
-Since the covering is only over the biting surface of the tooth, the areas on the side and between teeth cannot be coated with the sealant.
-Good oral hygiene and nutrition are still very important in preventing decay next to these sealants or in areas unable to be covered.
+By forming a thin covering over the pits and fissures of a tooth, sealants keep out plaque and food particles, thus decreasing the risk of decay.
+The covering is only over the biting surface of the tooth, and the areas on the side and between the teeth are not coated with the sealant.
+Good oral hygiene and nutrition are still very important to preventing decay next to these sealants or the areas that are unable to be covered.

-Your child should refrain from eating ice or hard candy, which tend to fracture the sealant.
-Regular dental appointments are recommended in order for your child's dentist to be certain the sealants remain in place.
+Your child should refrain from eating ice or hard candy, which can fracture the sealant.
+Regular dental appointments are recommended in order for your child's dentist to be certain that their sealants remain in place.

-Contact Casper Children's Dental if you have any questions!
+Contact Casper Children's Dental Clinic if you have any questions!